What are The Catapult Papers?

 What is the difficulty level of the tests?

 The main series of tests has been set so as to cover every possible type of question your child may face in November.
 They are not ‘easy’!
+The official SEAG exams themselves, in all likelihood, should prove to be easier than the majority of tests in the main series of The Catapult Papers.

 The Warm-Up series goes a little easier, only approaching those Maths and English themes covered by the P6 curriculum.